 Does that mean that you should use da all the time?
 Well, in fact not.

 All right.
 I think that’s enough for today.
-This was our German Word of the Day da.
-It is a location pointer meaning not here but, just like its English brother there it is also used in a broader sense of being present.
-By the way… I am really interested if this is a universal feature.
+This was our German Word of the Day da and at its core it’s a verbal index finger that can point to locations and other stuff.
+And it can also carry a general sense of being present.
+And by the way, I’m curious if this is actually a universal feature.
 How is that in your language?
 Is the word for there also used without any specific locational meaning… for stuff like:

 - I’ll be there for you.